 But now, I think it’s genius beach gear for baby, especially if you’re taking an infant to the beach in Hawaii.
 Check out the latest prices and more details.

 There are a lot of beaches in Hawaii that don’t have any shade.
 And it’s important that babies don’t spend too much time in the sun, even if they are wearing sunscreen to protect your baby’s sensitive skin.

 5. Sand Proof Beach Blanket

-One thing that I noticed when my kids were babies is that they were really sensitive to the feel of sand.
+One thing that I noticed when my kids were babies was that they were really sensitive to the feel of the sand, especially hot sand.

 6. SPF Swimsuit and Rash Guard

-There are one piece and two piece options available for babies.
-The two piece is kind of nice because it’s easier to change diapers.
+There are one-piece and two-piece options available for babies.
+The two-piece is kind of nice because it’s easier to change diapers.
 I consider that as the best baby swim gear, but the one-piece is also pretty handy.
 And you can even get family-matching swimsuits!